jeffblankenburg/31-days-of-vibe-coding/outlines/week4.md

 ## Day 26 – Data, Privacy, and IP in Vibe Coding

 **Abstract:**
 AI-assisted development raises big questions: Who owns the code?
 What about customer data or secrets accidentally shared in prompts?
-We’ll explore safe practices, tools, and policies for vibe coding securely—and how observability can help detect leaks or misuse.
+We’ll explore safe practices, tools, and policies for vibe coding securely, and how observability can help detect leaks or misuse.

 ### Outline
 1. **The Risk Landscape** – Prompt leaks, model retention, legal ambiguity.